user18130814200115-2/User-s-sudoku/README.md

 # User-s-sudoku
 A simple one-screen sudoku player with intergrated checking and 400 sudoku's from gnome-sudokus for kaios.
-A web-version for PC browsers is also avaiable at [my website](https://wester.digital/sudoku.html)
 ![screenshot](screenshot.png)

 ## Install